Dhaka Metropolitan Police: History

 During a major reorganization and expansion of Bangladesh's national police forces, the Dhaka Metropolitan Police (DMP) was established on 1 February 1976 to maintain law and order in the country's capital and largest city.
 It initially had 6,000 personnel in 12 police stations.
 With the rapid population growth of the city, the need of an expanded and better equipped police increased.
 The government planned a major expansion of police.
 Consequently, the establishment of 50 police stations has been completed.
 The number of personnel has been expanded, with newer ranks and officer corps.
+During the tenure of Asaduzzaman Mia as DMP Commissioner, general diary (GD) format was introduced in every police station, an e-traffic prosecution system was introduced and information of Dhaka residents was stored on a digital database to reduce crimes.